This story was originally published in December 2020.

-Finding a way to get exercise outdoors — even in the winter — is also good for your mental health.
+Finding a way to get exercise outdoors is also good for your mental health.

 “The recommendation I would make is don’t hesitate to go out and exercise just because it’s getting a little chilly,” Graves said.
 “Just prepare for it.
 Dress for the weather.
 If you’re someone with a busy schedule make sure you plan for it because the days are getting shorter.
 The opportunity to get outdoors in the daylight and exercise is reduced, but there are still things you can do and a lot of nice facilities in Maine to participate in outdoor recreation in the wintertime.”

-Polsgrove noted that working out with a mask, which is now required in all indoor and outdoor settings, can present a challenge for some people.
+Polsgrove noted that working out with a mask can present a challenge for some people.